gschool-blue-ocean/job-board/README.md

 # Blue Ocean Job Manager

-This project was built in order to create a way for admins to be able to track what files have been uploaded by certain students in certain cohorts.
+This website was designed in order to allow students and career services managers the ability to share and update information regarding tools for the job search.
+As an admin you have the ability to create a Cohort and assign students to it, which allows you to see the students' submitted deliverables (resume, cover letter etc.).
+From there you have the ability to review what was submitted and mark the item as completed or not completed, allowing for progress tracking of all students in the cohort.
+For students, you are given the ability to submit your own personal documents/URL's for your assigned career services manager to review.
 This project was made with technologies like React.js, JavaScript, Node.js, Express.js, etc.....